mpakus/advert.rocks/README.md

 advert.rocks - top funny and scary adverts community blog

 v.
+0.6
++ russian and english localization with interface switch added
++ footer texts about and contacts added too
++ new font

+v.
 0.5
 + users can rate videos (like or dislike too)
 + user has name field now